 6. Big changes or upheavals

 Sometimes change is good, but it can still be exhausting!
 Maybe you have started a new job, moved house (or even country) or entered into a new relationship.
-All these can be positive changes, but everything is new and different and this can be exhausting!
+All of these can be positive changes, but everything is new and different, so it can also be tiring.
 In such cases, time is often your best friend.

-Depression is exhausting.
 Sometimes people with depression find that tiredness is their main symptom.
 Sometimes this is caused by the depression itself, but many people with depression have problems sleeping, which can be a direct cause of the tiredness.
 If you are depressed it's really important to talk about it and seek help.
-For more informatoin on depression, click here.
+For more information on depression, click here.

-Break ups can be both mentally and physically exhausting.
-The whole thing is so emotionally draining and exhausting.
-It’s not just break ups that can make you tired too.
-Sometimes when you are in a new relationship, you may not sleep very well from the excitement of it all and end up wrecked.
+Problems in relationships, whether that's a romantic relationship or a friendship, can be both mentally and physically exhausting.
+Even when things are going well, relationships can be tiring.
+For example, when you are in a new relationship, you may not sleep very well from the excitement of it all.

 9. Burning the candle at both ends